• Skip to primary navigation

 How To Find Out How Many Calories You Need Daily

-This post will explain the two most used manual calorie calculators for you to figure out how many calories you need daily, and a digital calculator to make it easier on yourself.
+This post will explain the two most used manual calorie calculators for figuring out how many calories you need daily and a digital calculator to make it easier on yourself.

-• The Basic Multiplier (least accurate of the two)
+• The Basic Multiplier (the least accurate of the two)

 • The Harris-Benedict formula (very accurate)

-If you’re not sure if you should bulk or cut yet read my post Cutting or bulking what to do first.
+If you’re unsure if you should bulk or cut, read my post Cutting or bulking what to do first.

 Basal Metabolic Rate Calculator